ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 For me, a component test is executed in-process, like a unit test, but it covers a larger scope where several classes collaborate together.

-The diagram below illustrates the general structure of a (.NET) Web API.
+The diagram below illustrates a typical structure of a (.NET) Web API.
 The entry point is a _Controller_ that defines operations on the API.
 It communicates with application logic through a _Service_ class.
 Database interaction is handled by an ORM like Entity Framework, abstracted away with the _Repository_ pattern.

 ![Component Test Scope](../../../../../images/where-to-position-specflow-in-the-test-pyramid/component-tests-scope.png)